 Founded in 1813 and now the parish (county) seat of St. Tammany, Covington is a charming town with terrific restaurants and shopping.
 Stroll the streets of Covington’s historic downtown district to discover galleries, boutiques, antiques shops, restaurants, and nightlife.
-HJ Smith & Son General Store and Museum offers a glimpse back into time, and Covington Brewhouse conducts free tastings of its craft beer on Saturdays.
+HJ Smith & Son General Store and Museum offers a glimpse back into time, and right next door at the St. Tammany Art Association, you'll see contemporary art in the Miriam Barranger Gallery and for sale in the members' galleries.
 The historic and newly restored boutique Southern Hotel, Blue Willow B&B, and the Camellia House B&B are all within walking distance of the historic district.

 The historic downtown offers free parking throughout.
 Enjoy family-friendly free outdoor concerts, street fairs and annual festivals such as the Three Rivers Arts Festival, held every fall.

 You won't want to miss the wonderful Covington Farmers Market or A Taste of Covington, an annual five-day food and wine experience that sells out every April, so plan early.
 Art Walks, Mardi Gras parades, Chef Soiree, and Concerts on the Landing are just a few highlights of the year-round fun in Covington.